-Hashimoto’s Thyroiditis is the most commonly diagnosed form of hypothyroidism in the United States, with overt symptoms affecting approximately two percent of the population (Chistiakov et al, 2005), but it is generally recognized that it occurs far more frequently than is diagnosed.
-According to thyroid expert Richard Shames, M.D., non-autoimmune hypothyroidism does exist, but its occurrence in developed countries is rare compared to that of the autoimmune variety (Shames, 2003; p.105).
+Hashimoto’s Thyroiditis is the most commonly diagnosed form of hypothyroidism in the United States, with overt symptoms affecting approximately two percent of the population (Chistiakov et al., 2005), but it is generally recognized that it occurs far more frequently than is diagnosed.
+According to thyroid expert Richard Shames, M.D., nonautoimmune hypothyroidism does exist, but its occurrence in developed countries is rare compared to that of the autoimmune variety (Shames, 2003; p.105).
 As with most autoimmune conditions, while Hashimoto’s occurs in all age groups, including children, and in both genders, it is most prevalent in women, generally developing between the ages of 30 and 50.
 By age 60, it is estimated that 20 percent of women are hypothyroid (Blanchard, 2004).
 Depending on which studies are read, women are anywhere from 10 to 50 times more likely to develop HT than are men.
 The reason for this appears to be that the same system that regulates immunity also regulates reproductive cycles in women (Plapp, 2002).

 Hashimoto’s Thyroiditis can be asymptomatic, but when symptoms appear, they generally begin as a gradual enlargement of the thyroid gland (goiter) and/or the gradual development of hypothyroidism, the symptoms of which include:

-- Anemia (especially pernicious)
+- Anemia (both iron-deficient and pernicious)